topikettunen/tok-theme/README.md

 ## About

 Comfy dark monochromatic theme for Emacs.
+Simple syntax highlighting for highlighting errors and some coloring in modes that matter, e.g. `magit`.

 ## Installation